 - Accounting practices: this is similar to differing accounting policies in its effects.
 An example of this would be the use of debt factoring.
-If one company collects its debts in the normal way, then the calculation of receivable days would be a reasonable indication of the efficiency of its credit control department.
+If one company collects its receivables in the normal way, then the calculation of receivable days would be a reasonable indication of the efficiency of its credit control department.
 However if a company chose to factor its debts (ie 'sell' them to a finance company) then the calculation of its receivable days would be meaningless.
-A more controversial example would be the engineering of a lease such that it fell to be treated as an operating lease rather than a finance lease.
+A more controversial example would be the engineering of a lease such that it fell to be treated as a term short lease rather than a right-of-use lease.

-- Balance sheet averages: many ratios are based on comparing income statement items with balance sheet items.
+- Financial position averages: many ratios are based on comparing statement of profit or loss items with statement of financial position items.
 The above ratio of receivable days would be a good example.
-For such ratios to be meaningful, it is necessary to assume that the year-end balance sheet figures are representative of annual norms.
+For such ratios to be meaningful, it is necessary to assume that the year-end figures are representative of annual norms.
 Seasonal trading and other factors may invalidate this assumption.
 For example, the level of receivables and inventory of a toy manufacturer could vary largely due to the nature of its seasonal trading.

 - Inflation can distort comparisons over time.